Characters: Courage The Cowardly Dog Minor Recurring Characters

 Voiced by: Simon PrebbleA Jerkass helper who Courage commonly goes to for advice on stopping the Big Bad of the episode.
 His advice for the most part works well, but his insults and sarcastic vibes gets contempt from Courage.

 - A.I.
-Is a Crapshoot: But not an evil AI, just mean.
-In "Mega Muriel The Magnificent", a bolt of lightning temporarily turns him evil, and he somehow gains the ability to hijack Muriel's body.
+Is a Crapshoot: This happens in "Mega Muriel the Magnificent", when a bolt of lightning temporarily turns him evil.

 - British Stuffiness: He speaks with a British accent.

 - Character Blog: He has a Twitter account, You Twits.

 - A Day in the Limelight: "Mega Muriel the Magnificent" and "Hardrive Courage".

 - Deadpan Snarker: He never misses an opportunity for dry sarcasm or sardonicism.

 - Grand Theft Me: During "Mega Muriel the Magnificent", the Computer somehow gains the ability to upload his personality into a human body, and winds up possessing Muriel (he tried to possess Eustace first, but his body broke into pieces in the process).

 - Freak Out: In "Hardrive Courage" when he gets a computer virus.

 - Good Is Not Nice: He gives advice to Courage, but he's not very nice about it.